USS Laffey (DD-724)

-Laffey was the second ship of the United States Navy to be named for Bartlett Laffey.
-Seaman Laffey was awarded the Medal of Honor for his stand against Confederate forces on 5 March 1864.

 Construction and commission

 Laffey's keel was laid down on 28 June 1943 by Bath Iron Works Corp., Bath, Maine; launched on 21 November; sponsored by Ms. Beatrice F. Laffey, daughter of Seaman Laffey; and commissioned on 8 February 1944, with Commander Frederick Becton in command.

 Service history

 World War II

 Upon completion of underway training, Laffey visited Washington Navy Yard for one day and departed on 28 February 1944, arriving in Bermuda on 4 March.
 She returned briefly to Naval Station Norfolk, where she served as a school ship, then headed for New York City to join the screen of a convoy escort bound for England on 14 May.
 Refueling at Greenock, Scotland, the ship continued on to Plymouth, England, arriving on 27 May.

 Laffey immediately prepared for the invasion of France.
 On 3 June, she headed for the Normandy beaches escorting tugs, landing craft, and two Dutch gunboats.
-The group arrived in the assault area, off Utah beach, Baie de la Seine, France, at dawn on D-Day, 6 June 1944.
+The group arrived in the assault area, off Utah Beach, Baie de la Seine, France, at dawn on D-Day, 6 June 1944.
 On 6–7 June, Laffey screened to seaward, and on 8–9 June, she successfully bombarded gun emplacements.
 Leaving the screen temporarily, Laffey raced to Plymouth to replenish and returned to the coast of Normandy the next day.
 On 12 June, pursuing enemy E-boats that had torpedoed the destroyer Nelson, Laffey broke up their tight formation, preventing further attacks.

 Screening duties completed, Laffey returned to England, arriving at Portsmouth on 22 June, where she tied up alongside the battleship Nevada.
 On 25 June, she got underway with the battleship to join Bombardment Group 2 shelling the formidable defenses at Cherbourg-Octeville.
 Upon reaching the bombardment area, the group was taken under fire by shore batteries; destroyers Barton and O'Brien were hit.
 Laffey was hit above the waterline by a ricocheting shell, but it failed to explode and did little damage.

 Late that day, the bombardment group retired and headed for Northern Ireland, arriving at Belfast on 1 July 1944.
 She sailed with Destroyer Division 119 (DesDiv 119) three days later for home, arriving at Boston on 9 July.
 After a month of overhaul, the destroyer got underway to test her newly installed electronic equipment.
 Two weeks later, Laffey set course for Norfolk, arriving on 25 August.